 France’s Q1 GDP came in at -5.3% QoQ – also slightly better than the 5.8% contraction expected, while Italy’s figure showed a 5.3% contraction – the same as the previous quarter.

-European equities last week were depressed by US President’s Trump return to trade-war stance.
+European equities last week were depressed by US President’s Trump The benefit one receives on an investment. to trade-war stance.
 All ended down, led by the FTE’s -2.29%, with Italy relatively unscathed at -0.84%.

 Oil stalled its recovery – mainly on profit taking but also on Russia’s hope to ease restrictions, this as Algeria recommends bringing the OPEC+ meeting forward to this week.